Going Gluten-Free? Why This Celebrity Nutrition Expert Wants You To Ditch Corn

 These changes can also lead to digestive issues, headaches, trouble sleeping at night, joint and muscle pain, and even shifts in your mood and mental health.
 Even if you don't have celiac disease (which only a small percentage of Americans do), there's a good chance you might be one of the 18 million people that have gluten sensitivity, which makes getting rid of gluten a helpful choice.

 That said, in my experience, gluten is just one of seven high-FI foods that may be affecting your well-being.
 Another one I often recommend nixing?
 Corn.

 Here's the scoop: While corn doesn't contain any gluten, what it does contain is a type of protein called zein that triggers an abnormal immune response similar to gluten.
 (So similar, in fact, that you will often hear zein referred to as "corn gluten.")

-In one study published in the journal Nutrients, that response was linked to an increase in gastrointestinal inflammation in patients diagnosed with celiac disease, which could potentially worsen their GI symptoms.
+In one study published in the journal 1Nutrients1, that response was linked to an increase in gastrointestinal inflammation in patients diagnosed with celiac disease, which could potentially worsen their GI symptoms.
 While research is more limited, in my experience, zein may be just as bad for people with gluten sensitivity.

 Why does inflammation matter?
 While there's the good kind (called acute inflammation) that immediately goes into action when you're hurt or injured, there's also the bad kind (called chronic inflammation) that's connected to a number of health concerns.
 And while a lot of things can contribute to chronic inflammation—poor sleep, everyday stress, not getting the right kind of exercise—the biggest offender is often diet, which is why cutting out irritants like gluten and corn can be so important.